Because of virus, survey detailing American life is cut back

 The idea behind the American Community Survey one-year estimates was to give researchers and policy makers up-to-date yearly information about every place with a population of 65,000 people or more without having to wait every 10 years for the next census.

-Like census data, the American Community Survey numbers help determine the distribution of hundreds of millions of dollars in federal spending.
+Like census data, the American Community Survey numbers help determine the distribution of hundreds of billions of dollars in federal spending.
 The census figures, however, also are used to determine how many congressional seats each state gets in a process known as apportionment and for drawing congressional and legislative districts.

 The apportionment figures from the census were released in April, and the numbers used for redistricting are expected to be made public next month.

-Note: This story has been corrected to show the American Community Survey numbers help determine the distribution of hundreds of billions of dollars in federal spending, not hundreds of millions.